Absence policy and school leave

 The situations listed below are not considered ‘other important circumstances’ and therefore do not qualify for leave:

-• Family visits abroad.
+- Family visits abroad.

-• Holidays during a cheaper period or in relation to special holiday offers.
+- Holidays during a cheaper period or in relation to special holiday offers.

-• An invitation from family members or friends to go on vacation outside the normal school holiday period.
+- An invitation from family members or friends to go on vacation outside the normal school holiday period.
+Earlier departures or returns in relation to heavy traffic.

-• Vacation during school hours due to a lack of availability of booking opportunities.
+- Vacation during school hours due to a lack of availability of booking opportunities.

 Request for leave decision

 Requests for leave are assessed on an individual basis.
 A request for leave for ‘other important circumstances’ must be submitted to the Head of Department as early as possible.
 Requests for leave can only be submitted using the form available for this purpose.
 You can obtain copies of this form from the school’s reception or website.
-The Head of Department is authorized to take decisions concerning requests for leave up to a maximum of 10 days.
+The Head of Department is authorised to take decisions concerning requests for leave up to a maximum of 10 days.
 If the request for leave involves more than 10 school days, a decision is taken by the Compulsory Education Officer at the city, after receiving the Head of Department’s input.

 Disagreement with decision rendered